cecat/soundviz/README.md

 the command line tool Yamnet Sound Proviler (ysp), which can produce log files -- csv files with millions of rows.
 The tool processes these log files in 100k-row chunks, each of which take 10-15s to process.
-Using the built-in *multiprocessing* Python module, the code checks how many cores are available and chunks are processed in parallel across all cores.
-You can use the *-c* (or *--cores*) option to specify fewer.
+Using the built-in *multiprocessing* Python module, chunks are processed in parallel across either cores or fewer if set using the *-c* (or *--cores*) option.

 Both Yamcam and the ysp use the Yamnet model to classify sounds, with scores reported, for each sample, for each of the 521 sound classes Yamnet is trained to detect.
 These